Generalized tonic-clonic seizure

 Blood tests may also be ordered to check for other health problems that may be causing the seizures.

-Treatment for tonic-clonic seizures includes medications, changes in lifestyle for adults and children, such as activity and diet, and sometimes surgery.
+Treatment for tonic-clonic seizures includes medicines, changes in lifestyle for adults and children, such as activity and diet, and sometimes surgery.
 Your doctor can tell you more about these options.